One of the most common questions I receive is: How do I become a blogger?

 If your name is Laura, and you love blogging about cake recipes, for example, you could go for a domain name like “lauraskagehus.dk” or “lauraskager.dk”.
 Alternatively, you could choose your full name, as I have done, if you want people to know you—but I would only recommend this if your name is a bit unique.

-Setting Up in WordPress
+Setting up in WordPress

 WordPress is the most used blog platform in the world.
 To be precise, about 10% of all websites in the world are built on the WordPress platform—and with good reason: it’s super easy for everyone.